Fort Lauderdale Medical Malpractice Attorney

 “Duty” means that the medical professional has a relationship with the plaintiff (i.e., the harmed patient) and therefore owes him or her a duty to act appropriately.
 The duty of the medical professional is to act within the standard of care.

 “Breach” means that the medical professional violated the duty owed to the patient — that is, he or she did not act within the requisite standard of care.

 “Causation” means that the doctor or other healthcare professional caused or contributed to the patient’s harm.

 “Damages” means that, because of the doctor’s failure to meet the standard of care, the patient suffered harm.

 How Soon Must You File a Lawsuit?

 Florida law does have a “fraud” exception to the statute of limitations.
 If there is fraud or any attempt by the medical professional to conceal or intentionally misrepresent any facts related to the injury, the period of limitations is extended to two years from the time it is discovered.
-Please note that in cases involving minor children under the age of eight, the lawsuit must be brought before their eighth birthday.
+Please note that in cases involving minor children under the age of eight, the statute of limitations may be longer, and the lawsuit may be brought before their eighth birthday.

 What Damages Can You Recover?